puvanans/puvanans/README.md

 ## Welcome to my GitHub

-Here you will find all of my programming projects, coding and otherwise.
+Here you will find all of my programming projects, data and otherwise.

 #### Data Analysis projects